pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**(v0.31) [18/09/2016] New chapter about crafting robots.**

+This is a brand new chapter about _RobCo Certified_, a mod which allows you to repair and create robots for a better nerdy experience.

 **(v0.30) [16/09/2016] Rewrite complete up to 4.4.3.**

 The chapter about personal achievements log has been corrected.
 The log only appears in a fresh playthrough _using the main Vault 101 start_, not one of the FWE alternate starts.